Forecasting Constraint on Primordial Black Hole Properties with the CSST $3\times2$pt Analysis: Introduction

 The combination of galaxy clustering and cosmic shear measurements, i.e. $3\times2$pt, is a powerful probe for the LSS, which is widely used to constrain the cosmological parameters \citep{hu_joint_2004, DES:2021wwk}, including the Kilo-Degree Survey (KiDS)\citep{Stolzner:2025htz, Wright:2025xka}, Dark Energy Survey (DES) \citep{DES:2017myr, DES:2021wwk}, Hyper Suprime-Cam (HSC) \citep{PhysRevD.108.123520, PhysRevD.108.123521}, etc. Especially, the upcoming Stage~\Romannum{4} surveys can cover larger redshift range and sky area, and will constrain cosmological parameters more tightly, include the Chinese Space Station Survey Telescope (CSST) \citep{zhan_consideration_2011, zhan_wide-field_2021, gong_cosmology_2019,gong_future_2025,collaboration_introduction_2025}, Vera Rubin Observatory's Legacy Survey of Space and Time (LSST) \citep{Ivezic_2019}, $\it Euclid$ \citep{Euclid:2025hny, Euclid:2025pzh}, and Nancy Grace Roman Space Telescope (RST)\citep{green_wide-field_2012}.

-In this work, we use the CSST $3\times2$pt probe to constrain the PBH properties.
+Currently, due to the limited sky area and depth of the Stage~\Romannum{3} surveys, there is no effective constraint on the primordial black hole parameters using the $3\times2$pt probe.
+In this work, we forecast the CSST $3\times2$pt probe to constrain the PBH properties.
 The CSST is a 2-meter space telescope and will co-orbits with the China Manned Space Station.
 It is planned to launch around 2027, and will cover a sky area of 17500 deg$^2$ in about ten years with field of view of 1.1 deg$^2$.
-The CSST can effectively constrains the dark energy and dark matter properties \citep{gong_cosmology_2019,xiong_cosmological_2024,miao_forecasting_2024,song_cosmological_2024,Song:2024esa}, neutrino mass \citep{Lin:2022aro}, ultralight axions \citep{Lin:2023yso}, modified gravity models\citep{Chen:2022wll,Yan:2024jwz} , etc. The great observational ability of the CSST will also has significant potential for constraining the PBH properties.
+It is expected to obtain more than one billion galaxy images and one hundred million galaxy spectra in a redshift range $z<4$.
+The CSST can effectively constrain the dark energy and dark matter properties \citep{gong_cosmology_2019,xiong_cosmological_2024,miao_forecasting_2024,song_cosmological_2024,Song:2024esa}, neutrino mass \citep{Lin:2022aro}, ultralight axions \citep{Lin:2023yso}, modified gravity models\citep{Chen:2022wll,Yan:2024jwz} , etc. The great observational ability of the CSST will also has significant potential for constraining the PBH properties.

 The paper is organized as follows : in Section~\ref{sec: angular power spectra}, we discuss the PBH effects in cosmology and the theory of angular power spectra for galaxy clusters and cosmic shear; in Section~\ref{sec: mock data}, we introduce the method of generating and selecting the mock data of angular power spectra; in Section \ref{sec: result}, we discuss the \(3\times2\)pt fitting method and constraint results of the free parameters; Section \ref{sec: summary} gives the summary and relevant discussions.
 We assume a flat $\Lambda$CDM cosmology with the fiducial values of the cosmological parameters from {\it Planck} measurements \citep{Planck:2018vyg}.